-Associate Professor Cerra has practiced as a designer and ecologist for 25 years combined.
-His work addresses relationships between urban ecosystems, communities and site development processes, and their implications for urban ecological design and climate-adaptive design.
+Associate Professor Cerra has practiced as a designer and ecologist for over 25 years combined.
+His work investigates relationships between urban ecosystems, communities and site development processes, and their implications for climate-adaptive design and urban ecological design.

 Designing intentional urban ecological processes and experiences as a basic part of city structure offers profound benefits today for cities in terms of amenity, services, urban experience and character.
 Urban ecosystems also offer considerable benefits for tomorrow as part of a comprehensive climate-adaptive framework for cities as we prepare for a changing future.